opiumfp/vinjs-jm/content/conf/vinnytsiajs-2020.md

           We will see what will be really relevant, not just on the hype\

           I will tell you how to learn to successfully pass interviews without stress, how to properly prepare and what weaknesses need to be corrected
       active: "true"
-    - fields:
-        bio: In IT for about 15 years.
-Now works as a solution architect in financial services and integration domains.
-Head of Java competency in Vinnytsya.
-Also, I am a resident of API and Integration competency centers.
-In recent 5 years, my projects are connected with integrations, REST API, developers experience, API management
-        city: Vinnytsia
-        name: Oleksandr Reshetnik
-        socialLinks:
-          - src: ""
-            icon: icon-facebook-square
-        country: Ukraine
-        title: Competency head
-        id: oleksandr_reshetnik
-        image: /uploads/oleksandr-reshetnik_sq.jpg
-        company: EPAM Systems
-      talk:
-        id: talk21_13
-        title: Refactoring of REST API
-        description: In the talk, I plan to share my experience in REST API refactoring.
-          I plan to have a quick review of patterns and antipatterns.
-You will see some bad ideas that make your API uncomfortable.
-Finally we review tips and tricks that can help you make your API better.
-Also, we review some API management tools that also help with API refactoring
-      active: "true"
 speakers:
   id: speakers